A mean-field version of Bank-El Karoui's representation of stochastic processes: Abstract

 \section{Abstract}

 We investigate a mean-field version of Bank--El Karoui's representation theorem of stochastic processes.
-Under different technical conditions, we established some existence and uniqueness results.
+Under three different technical conditions, we established some existence and uniqueness results, using three different approaches.
 As motivation and first applications, the results of mean-field representation provide a unified approach for studying various mean-field games (MFGs) in the setting with common noise and multiple populations, including the MFG of timing and the MFG with singular control, etc. As a crucial technical step, a stability result was provided on the classical Bank--El Karoui’s representation theorem.
-It has its own interests and other applications, such as deriving the stability results of optimizers (in the strong sense) for a class of optimal stopping and singular control problems.
+It has its own interest and other applications, such as deriving stability results of optimizers (in the strong sense) for a class of optimal stopping and singular control problems.

 \textbf{Key words:} Stochastic process, Bank--El Karoui's representation theorem, Mean-field game.

 \textbf{MSC2010 subject classification:} 60G40, 93E20, 60G07, 93E15